Golden in and out….

 The name “yellow chili” speaks to the look, of course.
 But as the aji amarillo ages, it turns from yellow to a fiery orange, sort of like the sun itself.
 They grow to four or five inches in length, with a slim chili body and thick juicy walls.

-There are so many flavors meshing together in the aji amarillo – a clean sunny taste, hints of tropical fruit, and a slightly raisiny finish (that’s highlighted when this chili is dried).
+There are so many flavors meshing together here – a clean sunny taste, hints of tropical fruit, and a slightly raisiny finish (that’s highlighted when this chili is dried).
 Some compare it to a Scotch bonnet pepper in flavor (but much milder), and that’s about right.
 Though we find the Scotch bonnet to be slightly fruitier and the aji amarillo to be more bright in taste.
 The aji amarillo’s flavor profile and broader shape just makes it a little more usable across a variety of recipes and cooking methods.

-How are aji amarillo peppers typically used?
+How are these peppers typically used?

 In Peru, this chili has permeated their cuisine.
 Any authentic Peruvian cookbook will be chock-full of recipes calling for the aji amarillo.
 Really, the versatility of this chili is a big part of what makes it special.
 Its fruitiness makes it terrific in hot sauces and salsas, and it tastes quite good fried with a little olive oil and sea salt as a side dish.
 Try them raw, too, mixed into a refreshing summer salad.
 The pairing of goat cheese and aji amarillo over greens is no doubt a simple, yet special treat.